So you want to change your Owners Corporation Manager?

 Link – Is Your Manager Registered in Victoria and Carrying Insurance?

 OC Manager Shopping?
 Our own experience in consulting to Owners Corporations and having actually prepared or assisted in tenders for Owners Corporation management has often given us some cause for concern due to the fact that the Owners Corporation Act for Victoria does spell out the need for there to be no conflict of interest.

-Experience here indicates that often OC Committees or developers will shop around in an effort to find a ‘Compliant’ OC Manager, especially where say a developer is trying to dictate the opening years budget for OC Fees in an attempt to make sales of apartments/lots more attractive or the OC Committees are unwilling to address pressing maintenance/admin cost issues and increase budgets.
-These issues can often be interpreted as political in nature.
+Experience here indicates that often OC Committees or developers may shop around in an effort to find a ‘Compliant’ OC Manager, especially where say a developer is trying to dictate the opening years budget for OC Fees in an attempt to make sales of apartments/lots more attractive or the OC Committees are unwilling to address pressing maintenance/admin cost issues and increase budgets.
 The incoming OC Manager also has to make a decision based on complying with the OC Act and not about how much in fees they can make from your property.
 This raises the ‘integrity’ issue.
 A good manager will hold the line and insist on correct process.
 Unfortunately the Manager may insist on proper process and then be overlooked for management.
-We have been there, but mainly due to parties wishing to sell the management rights of developments just like yours.
-A developer often will attempt to sell a management agreement to maximize their return on a project.
+We have been there, but mainly due to some parties wishing to sell the management rights of developments just like yours.
+A developer often will attempt to sell a management agreement to maximize their return on a project in the normal course of business.
 The developer may have sold a 6 years or more management agreement to an inexperienced manager which means you were in trouble after year 1 and you had 5 years to go.
 Luckily under OC Act changes in effect now, from 1 December 2021, any new agreements will be limited to 3 years (with a few exceptions).